isaacnmm/pestpolicy-hugo2XX/content/posts/how-to-till-a-garden-without-a-tiller/index.md

 layout: post
 ---

-The millennium-old practice of [tilling land](https: //extension. unh. edu/blog/2020/10/low-no-till-gardening) comes with many benefits yet is exceedingly tiring, and time-consuming.
-What of discovering a hack that saves you dozens of efforts? - Whether you are a staunch believer of tilling or otherwise, you can retire your tiller - like[rear tine [tillers](https: //pestpolicy. com/best-garden-tiller-for-a-woman/).
+The millennium-old practice of [tilling land](https://extension.unh. edu/blog/2020/10/low-no-till-gardening) comes with many benefits yet is exceedingly tiring, and time-consuming.
+What of discovering a hack that saves you dozens of efforts? - Whether you are a staunch believer of tilling or otherwise, you can retire your tiller - like[rear tine [tillers](https://pestpolicy.com/best-garden-tiller-for-a-woman/).

-](https: //pestpolicy. com/best-rear-tine-[tiller](https: //pestpolicy. com/best-rear-tine-tiller/)-under-1000/)We want to unearth some ways in which you can prepare your garden without a tiller.
+](https://pestpolicy.com/best-rear-tine-[tiller](https://pestpolicy.com/best-rear-tine-tiller/)-under-1000/)We want to unearth some ways in which you can prepare your garden without a tiller.
 You can avoid tiling by removing the weeds and covering your land with god's blanket (mulching).
 (1) Layout your garden well (2) kill the existing weeds/grass (3) much/ lay organic matter (4) plant.

 ##  Details: How to Till a Garden without a Tiller